 BECTU's recommended rates of pay for freelancers in costume and wardrobe are available to download from this page.

-The latest rates, published in April 2015, are based on information gathered from members across every level of the film industry.
-The branch has also produced a draft set of terms and conditions.
+The latest rates, published in March 2019, are based on information gathered from members across every level of the film industry.

 Rates are quoted for all grades - from costume designer through to costume PA - and are divided into film budget bands.